 In Cappadocia, there are 36 underground cities.
 There were inhabited during the time of the Hittites, in the second millennium BC!

-- The deepest and most tiered is the underground city of Derinkuyu.
-The most extensive is Kaymakli
+The deepest and most tiered of the local underground city is Derinkuyu.
+The most extensive one – Kaymakli

 It is unlikely that underground cities were used for long-term habitation.
 But they were clearly built in order to escape during attacks.

-For long periods of time, numerous people and their pets could exist here.
-The city organization was very complex.
-And there was probably constant work to improve the infrastructure.
+For long periods of time, numerous people and their pets could exist there.
+The city organization was very complex and its inhabitants it seems constantly worked to improve the infrastructure.

-The underground city of Kaymakli was built under a hill and opened to visitors in 1964.
-The inhabitants of the village of the same name built their houses above the tunnels of the underground city.
+The underground city Kaymakli was built under a hill and opened to visitors in 1964.
+The (modern) inhabitants of the village of the same name built their houses above the tunnels .
 And they still use the most convenient places in the cellars, storage rooms and stables, which they enter through their yards.

 Kaymakli has low, narrow and gentle transitions.
 The underground city consists of 8 floors underground, but only 4 of them are open to the public.